Forms IV and V (Years 10 and 11)

 Exam Board: EDEXCEL

-The aim of this course is to provide an interesting and inspiring qualification which reflects the demands of a truly modern and evolving business environment that allows students to develop as commercially minded and enterprising individuals.
+The aim of this course is to provide an interesting and inspiring qualification which reflects the demands of a truly modern and evolving business environment.
+It allows students to develop as commercially minded and enterprising individuals.

 The qualification consists of two externally examined papers which must be taken in one sitting in May/June in any single year.